ShizukaDonaghue/luve/README.md

 ### User Profile Deletion

-An option for users to be able to delete their own profile would be a good addtion so that users can remove their personal information from the site.
+An option for users to be able to delete their own profile would be a good addition so that users can remove their personal information from the site.
 This would also clean up the database for easier maintenance.
 This is from User Story [#52](https://github.com/ShizukaDonaghue/luve/issues/52).

 <br>